cloud-66-internal/help.cloud66.com/_includes/how-to-guides/clouds/cloud-hetzner.md

-You can automatically provision and deploy to [Hetzner Cloud ](https://www.hetzner.com/cloud)servers in any supported location via Cloud 66.
+You can automatically provision and deploy to [Hetzner Cloud](https://www.hetzner.com/cloud) servers in any supported location via Cloud 66.
+We also support Hetzner Cloud's VPC solution - [vSwitch](https://docs.hetzner.com/cloud/networks/connect-dedi-vswitch).

 ## How to add your Hetzner API key to Cloud 66